siyamed/android-shape-imageview/README.md

 Attributes:
 * `shape` the bitmap mask shape, either a shape drawable or a bitmap
 * `square` set width and height to the minimum of the given values `true|false`

+This method reads a shape file (either bitmap or an android shape xml), creates a bitmap object using this shape, and finally combines the bitmap of the real image to be shown and the mast bitmap using xfermode.

 ## Sample